 2005-Subsec. (i).
 Pub.
-L. 109-9 substituted ''(b), (c), and (h)'' for ''(b) and (c)''.
+L. 109-9 substituted "(b), (c), and (h)" for "(b) and (c)"

 1998-Subsec. (a).
 Pub.
-L. 105-304, §404(1)(A), (B), in introductory provisions, substituted "Except as otherwise provided in this title and notwithstanding" for "Notwithstanding" and inserted ", except as provided in subsections (b) and (c)" after "of a work".
+L. 105-304, $\S404(1)(A)$ , (B), in introductory provisions, substituted "Except as otherwise provided in this title and notwithstanding" for "Notwithstanding" and inserted ", except as provided in subsections (b) and (c)" after "of a work"

 Subsec. (a)(3).
 Pub.
-L. 105-304, 404(1)(C), inserted before period at end "that appears on the copy or phonorecord that is reproduced under the provisions of this section, or includes a legend stating that the work may be protected by copyright if no such notice can be found on the copy or phonorecord that is reproduced under the provisions of this section".
+L. 105-304, §404(1)(C), inserted before period at end "that appears on the copy or phonorecord that is reproduced under the provisions of this section, or includes a legend stating that the work may be protected by copyright if no such notice can be found on the copy or phonorecord that is reproduced under the provisions of this section".

 Subsec. (b).
 Pub.
-L. 105-304, §404(2), substituted "three copies or phonorecords" for "a copy or phonorecord", struck out "in facsimile form" after "duplicated", and substituted "if-
+L. 105-304, § 404(2), substituted "three copies or phonorecords" for "a copy or phonorecord", struck out "in facsimile form" after "duplicated", and substituted "iffor "if the copy or phonorecord reproduced is currently in the collections of the library or archives.'

-''(1) the copy or phonorecord reproduced is currently in the collections of the library or archives; and for "if the copy or phonorecord reproduced is currently in the collections of the library or archives."
+"(1) the copy or phonorecord reproduced is currently in the collections of the library or archives:

-"(2) any such copy or phonorecord that is reproduced in digital format is not otherwise distributed in that format and is not made available to the public in that format outside the premises of the library or archives."
+"(2) any such copy or phonorecord that is reproduced in digital format is not otherwise distributed in that format and is not made available to the public in that format outside the premises of the library or archives.

 Subsec. (c).
 Pub.
-L. 105-304, §404(3), substituted "three copies or phonorecords" for "a copy or phonorecord", struck out "in facsimile form" after "duplicated", inserted "or if the existing format in which the work is stored has become obsolete," after "stolen,", substituted "if-
+L. 105-304, $\S404(3)$ , substituted "three copies or phonorecords" for "a copy or phonorecord", struck out "in facsimile form" after "duplicated", inserted "or if the existing format in which the work is stored has become obsolete," after "stolen,", substituted "if-

-"(1) the library or archives has, after a reasonable effort, determined that an unused replacement cannot be obtained at a fair price; and for "if the library or archives has, after a reasonable effort, determined that an unused replacement cannot be obtained at a fair price.", and inserted concluding provisions.
+"(1) the library or archives has, after a reasonable effort, determined that an unused replacement cannot be obtained at a fair price; and

-"(2) any such copy or phonorecord that is reproduced in digital format is not made available to the public in that format outside the premises of the library or archives in lawful possession of such copy."
+"(2) any such copy or phonorecord that is reproduced in digital format is not made available to the public in that format outside the premises of the library or archives in lawful possession of such copy." for "if the library or archives has, after a reasonable effort, determined that an unused replacement cannot be obtained at a fair price.", and inserted concluding provisions.